All About Arch Wires - Biermann Orthodontics

 For these patients, we highly recommend Invisalign.
 This series of digitally-designed, nearly invisible aligners will straighten your teeth comfortably, plus you can remove them when needed.

-Biermann Orthodontics is a Diamond Plus Invisalign Provider, meaning we are in the top 1% of orthodontist’s offices that provide this service.
+Biermann Orthodontics is a Diamond Plus Provider, meaning we are in the top 1% of orthodontist’s offices that provide this service.

 See if Invisalign will work for you, and then contact us today to set up a consultation.